 The project includes the renovation and extension of an early 20th century building on a prominent corner of the University’s urban campus.
 Originally built for the Royal College of Dental Surgeons in 1909 and most recently occupied by the John H. Daniels Faculty of Architecture, Landscape & Design.
-Its redesign as the new Student Commons respects the historic brick-and-limestone exterior of the building while simultaneously transforming the building into a welcoming, accessible and outward-looking hub of student activity.
+Its redesign as the new Student Commons respects the historic brick-and-limestone exterior while simultaneously transforming the building into a welcoming, accessible and outward-looking hub of student activity.
 When complete, it will deliver programming, community space and essential services for students – all governed, managed and operated by students.

-With the intention of this building functioning as a home for all, a strong focus on cultural, physical and social inclusivity is a prime design driver.
-Key goals include creating a welcoming and universally accessible space, increasing connectivity throughout the building, and creating flexible and diverse program space that can be enjoyed by different student groups in different ways.
+With the intention of this building functioning as a home base for all, a strong focus on cultural, physical and social inclusivity is a prime design driver.
+Key goals include creating a welcoming and universally accessible space, increasing connectivity throughout the building, and creating flexible and diverse program space that can be enjoyed by different student groups in myriad ways.
 A reorientation of the building on an east-west axis with the main entrance on grade reinforces the notion of universal access, as does the inclusion of flexible multipurpose rooms and a universally accessible support kitchen and computing facilities.
-Offices and meeting rooms are complemented by a variety of lounge and breakout spaces, food services, and storage spaces, all programmed for optimal adjacencies and to engender collaboration and community .
+Offices and meeting rooms are complemented by a variety of lounge and breakout spaces, food services and storage spaces, all programmed for optimal adjacencies and to engender collaboration and community.